The way you use your time is the way you live your life.

 If your goal is jammed at the planning stage, step outside the box.
 Loosen up by combining 2 divergent ideas to create a new option.
 It’s a great way to enrich the outcome of your goal.

 Often, when people are stuck, they keep trying to modify or reformulate “A” in order to get moving.
-But sometimes this turns into an exercise in futility.
+But this often turns into an exercise in futility.
 Our ability to be creative problem-solvers is generally diminished in direct proportion to our level of frustration and discouragement.
-Here are 5 ideas that can help you get yourself unstuck!
-They all involve some version of “stepping outside of the box,” as you’ll see:

 Let’s explore time together …